Vesicle formation induced by thermal fluctuations: Model

 {\bf Numerical Implementation}

-The equation (\ref{eq:dynamic_equation}) is highly non-linear with the order parameter and therefore we will be solving numerically.
-It has been already corroborated that a simple Euler method is reliable to solve this system given that the time step $\Delta t$ is small enough \cite{rueda2021gaussian}.
-We work with a lattice of distance $\Delta x$ between the points, which is constant along the system and equal for each dimension $(x,y,z)$.
+The equation (\ref{eq:dynamic_equation}) is highly non-linear with the order parameter and thereforeshall solve it numerically.
+It has been already corroborated that a Euler method {(forward Euler)} is reliable to solve this system provided the time step $\Delta t$ is small enough \cite{rueda2021gaussian}.
+We work with a lattice of distance $\Delta x$ between the points, which is constant along the system and equal for each dimension $(x,y,z)$. { The scales chosen for the implementation were $\Delta x = 1$ for space and $\Delta t = 3 \cdot 10^{-4}$ for time. }

 Thus, we define the initial conditions of the order parameter $\phi(x,y,z)$ and compute the temporal evolution of the dynamic eq. (\ref{eq:dynamic_equation}).
-The finesse part is computing the contribution
+We should point out that there is complication when computing the contribution

-as in the bulk $(1-\phi^2)\to 0$ and this would go towards infinity.
-We avoid this by adding a very small imaginary contribution to $\phi$ and implementing the integration using the residue theorem over the positive complex plane for equation (\ref{eq:complexphi}).
+as in the bulk $(1-\phi^2)\to 0$ and this would diverge.
+We avoid this by adding a very small imaginary contribution to $\phi$ and implementing the integration using the residue theorem over the upper complex plane for equation (\ref{eq:complexphi}).

-In dynamical equation (\ref{eq:dynamic_equation}), the bending and the Gaussian contributions can be differentiated by their energy moduli $\kappa$ and $\kappa_G$, respectively.
+In the dynamical equation (\ref{eq:dynamic_equation}), the bending and the Gaussian contributions can be differentiated by their energy moduli $\kappa$ and $\kappa_G$, respectively.
 Thus, the Lagrange multiplier for the volume is not necessary since the dynamic equation is written conservatively following the diffusion equation\cite{campeloTh} (also known as model B).
-On the other hand, the Lagrange multiplier for the area conservation $\gamma_A$, that is necessary when working with finite closed membranes, will not be computed, because we work with a reservoir for the surface area and the volume.\\
+On the other hand, the Lagrange multiplier for the area conservation $\gamma_A$, that is necessary when working with finite closed membranes, will not be computed and considered as a constant, because we work with a reservoir for the surface area and the volume. \\

 {\bf Thermal fluctuations}